 What to visit: The stunning City of Arts and Sciences, the Valencian Institute of Modern Art, and the famous bell tower of the Cathedral, the highest point to admire the whole city.

 What to do: Stroll through the noble and centuries-old stones of the Castillo de Sagunto, buy some chorizo or souvenirs at the markets stalls (wait, can chorizo be a souvenir?).
 And if you wanted to eat paella at some point of your trip, now it’s the time to do it!
 Valencia has the tastiest paella you’ll ever eat in the entire world (yes).
-Just find any small and local restaurant (exactly, those without tourist like you) and it will be a win!
+Just find any small and local restaurant and indulge!

 Local tip: La Malvarrosa is the famous beach *infinite golden sand* that host some events during spring and summer, check out calendar before going!
 And if you’re planning more than one day, check out the Albufera Natural Park with its curious (but beautiful) birds!

-Good to know: If you happen to be there in March… you will live in Valencia to the fullest during Fallas: fire, firecrackers, and many fiestas in the street!
+Good to know: If you happen to be there in March you’ll witness Valencia come alive during Fallas: fire, fireworks and fiestas in the street!

 Hostel tip: Up!
-Hostel Valencia has great rooms, nice personal space with curtains, with a plug socket next to bed.
-Peaceful, cosy, convenient train location very central and very easy to get to.
-It also has a huge bar area where food and alcohol is served till late, parking facilities close by… What else?
+Hostel Valencia has great rooms.
+Peaceful, cosy, conveniently located next to trains and other central attractions.
+It also has a huge bar area where food and alcohol is served till late, sangria?

 Stunning view of Alicante 📸 @irinanikitina84